rakoo/goax/README.md

   https://github.com/trevp/axolotl/wiki

-and largely copied from @agl's Pond:
+The actual implementation was written by @agl over here:

   https://github.com/agl/pond/tree/master/client/ratchet

+Any credits go to him.
+This repo just extracts all pond-specific parts to make Axolotl usable outside of it.

+As such, the usual warning:

+THIS IS PURELY EXPERIMENTAL, DON'T TRUST YOUR COMMUNICATIONS WITH IT

 The code includes a simple, stupid demo so you can test it yourself.

-THIS IS PURELY EXPERIMENTAL, DON'T TRUST YOUR COMMUNICATIONS WITH IT

 # How to use the example